h67ma/foerr/README.md

 ```
 Where `$PROJECT_ROOT` is a directory containing the `res` directory.

-SFML bin dir path must be present in PATH, or libraries must be present in the same dir as game executable.
+Game requires shared libraries (see *Dependencies*).
+Libraries bin dirs paths must be present in PATH, or libraries must be present in curent directory (Windows).

 # Clean
 ```